RoboSquirt/fluidhandler/README.md

 Source Arduino code can be found here: https://github.com/RoboSquirt/arduino

 #Remarks
 Finally, a reminder.
 Remember that _you_ are building RoboFlow.
 At this point, there are no plans whatsoever in selling kits, either premade or not.
 Even when RoboFlow is built, it is not necessarily plug-and-play...you may need to fiddle with constants / the setup to get what is right for you and your lab.
 It's more than just something you make and forget -- it's a learning experience.
+What we hope is that you take what we have as a jump-start, share your findings with the community, and contribute in making it even better for those that make it after you.